verbb/postie/docs/developers/provider.md

 ```

 ## Example
 Postie uses the [Shippy](https://github.com/verbb/shippy) package for all provider logic.
-As such, you should first become familiar with how creating a custom carrier in Shippy works first.
+As such, you should first become familiar with how creating a custom carrier in Shippy works.
 Then, you can add support for your Shippy Carrier as a Postie Provider.

 For our example, let's use the fictional `Wakanda Post` carrier for the rest of this guide.
 This provider needs an `apiKey` setting to authenticate with the API.
 Your provider may have different requirements.